Development

 Integration Tests

-Integration tests are testing API endpoints with a real database.
+Integration tests validate API endpoints with a real database.

-You need to have Postgresql installed locally preconfigured with the user “postgres” and the password “postgres”.
-You can run a local Postgresql database with docker
+You need to have PostgreSQL installed locally, preconfigured with the user “postgres” and the password “postgres”.
+Alternatively, you can run a local PostgreSQL database with Docker.

 To run integration tests, execute the following command: